Talk the talk

 Off The Plan: An agreement to purchase, at a time to be yet decided, a property to be or under construction.

 Offer To Purchase: A letter or contract which would include the details of the interested parties a considered amount as well as any conditions to purchase a property or business.

 Open Listing: This written agreement is where the seller lists their property with a number of real estate agents.
 Under an open listing agreement, each agent can sell the property individually or work with another agent to sell the property.
 Only the agent that introduces the buyer to the property will receive the commission from the seller.

 Some Facts about Open Listing

-- The agents that have the listing may not spend colectivly as much time or make an effort promoting a property (outside of placing an ad on the internet) when it’s likely another agent could sell it and receive the commission.
-Agents aren’t going to pay as much attention to the sale of a property where there is a strong possibility that they may not end up with anything out it – and from their point of view it's not too hard to understand, since their income is results driven.
+The agents that have the listing may not spend collectively as much time or make an effort promoting a property (outside of placing an ad on the internet) when it’s likely another agent could find the buyer and receive the commission.
+Agents aren’t going to pay as much attention to the sale of a property where there is a strong possibility that they may not end up with anything out it – and from their point of view it’s not too hard to understand, since their income is results driven.

-- Each agent will want to place their sign in the front yard and previous experience tells us that multiple For Sale signs can turn buyers off (makes them question why the seller needs so many agents to sell their property or that the vendor is sharp) or make it appear as if the sellers are desperate to sell (and therefore potentially attract only opportunist buyers that are after more of a bargain than the vendor is willing to agree with!)
+Each agent will want to place their sign on the property and previous experience tells us that multiple For Sale signs can turn buyers off (makes them question why the seller needs so many agents to sell their property or that the vendor has alternative motives) or make it appear as if the sellers are desperate to sell (and therefore potentially attract only opportunist buyers that are after more of a bargain than the vendor is willing to agree with!)

-- Unethical agents may push sellers for a faster sale if they think that potentially the buyer they have may be the best chance of negociating a sale for themselves before another agent finds a buyer that is willing to pay more.
+Unethical agents may push sellers for a faster sale if they think that potentially the buyer they have may be the best chance of negotiating a sale for themselves before another agent finds a buyer that is willing to pay more.